 Getting Set Up

-You'd think setting up your content in Photoshop would be second nature; but oftentimes, the shortcuts to change the background size or zoom in to your project aren't what you think.
-Here are some of the most crucial shortcuts to know:
+You'd think setting up your content in Photoshop would be second nature.
+But sometimes, the shortcuts to change the background size, or zoom into your project aren't what you think.
+Here are some of the most crucial fundamental shortcuts to know:

-Control + Alt + i (Command + Option + i ) = Change the image size.
+1) Control + Alt + i (Command + Option + i ) = Change the image size.

-Control + ' (Command + ' ) = Show grid, the automatically generated horizontal and vertical lines that help align objects to the canvas.
+Control + ' (Command + ' ) = Show or hide the grid, the automatically-generated horizontal and vertical lines that help align objects to the canvas.

 Choosing the Right Tools